ShreyasiSaha1/ShreyasiSaha1/README.md

 # 💫 About Me:
-<li>👩‍🎓 I'm a sophomore pursuing Information Technology at KIIT, DU</li>
+<li>👩‍🎓 I'm a pre-final year student pursuing Information Technology at KIIT, DU</li>
 <li>🔭 I'm looking to contribute to Open Source</li>